Climate finance in Brazil

 Climate finance in Brazil drives the transition to a low-carbon economy, as well as climate change adaptation and mitigation.
 The country receives resources from various sources, such as international development institutions and the private sector.

 Brazil occupies a large portion of the South American continent and is considered a megadiverse country, with species spread across six terrestrial biomes and three marine ecosystems.
-The country faces increasing climate impacts, such as severe droughts, floods, and forest fires.
-These changes strongly affect agribusiness and the most vulnerable populations, increasing social and economic challenges.
 Greenhouse gas emissions in the country come primarily from land use (about 44% from forest burning) and agriculture.

 Recent extreme events demonstrate Brazil's exposure: for example, official studies recorded that approximately 295,000 people were displaced by climate disasters in 2019.
 In light of this, the federal government has elevated the environmental agenda, recognizing sustainability as a national development priority and seeking to integrate climate goals into the economy.
-Sustainability, therefore, is critical for future generations in Brazil.
 The United Nations Environment Programme (UNEP/UN) monitors biodiversity loss and supports initiatives that promote environmental conservation and the sustainable use of natural resources.

 Among the national challenges is the coordination of sectoral and financial policies across different levels of government.
 A recent study notes difficulties in coordinating actions under the new Climate Plan with other public investment programs, such as the Growth Acceleration Program (PAC), which follow disconnected sectoral visions.
-On the other hand, Brazil has the potential to attract resources because it is an emerging biodiverse economy rich in renewable energy.
+On the other hand, Brazil has the potential to attract resources.

-Definition

-There is no definitive consensus on the definition of climate finance, but the term is widely used to designate financial resources mobilized by public and private actors at the global and local levels to support climate change mitigation and adaptation activities.
-According to the UNFCCC, climate finance should be characterized by the nature of the activities financed—rather than by the providers, intermediaries, or financial instruments—focusing on adaptation and mitigation results.
-The COP 15 (United Nations Climate Change Conference) in Copenhagen, in December 2009, established the political commitment to mobilize US$100 billion annually by 2020 for climate action in developing countries, enshrining the target in subsequent agreements.
-At COP16 in Cancun in November 2010, it was decided to create the GCF as a multilateral fund to provide long-term financing for mitigation and adaptation projects, formalized in 2010 and operationalized from 2015.